sandialabs/wiretap/README.md

 > **Note**
 > Performance will suffer, only use TCP Tunneling as a last resort

-If you have *no* outbound UDP access, you can still use Wiretap, but you'll need to tunnel WireGuard traffic through TCP.
+If you have *no* outbound or inbound UDP access, you can still use Wiretap, but you'll need to tunnel WireGuard traffic through TCP.
 This should only be used as a last resort.
 From WireGuard's [Known Limitations](https://www.wireguard.com/known-limitations/) page:
 > **TCP Mode**
 >
 > WireGuard explicitly does not support tunneling over TCP, due to the classically terrible network performance of tunneling TCP-over-TCP.
 Rather, transforming WireGuard's UDP packets into TCP is the job of an upper layer of obfuscation (see previous point), and can be accomplished by projects like [udptunnel](https://github.com/rfc1036/udptunnel) and [udp2raw](https://github.com/wangyu-/udp2raw-tunnel).